LearnOnDemandSystems/docs/lod/enforce-two-fa-when-ip-address-or-location-changes.md

 * Instances should not be able to go from a "pending verification" state to a "saved" state without successful verification.
 This means that you cannot access the lab until the 2FA process is completed.
 * In the event that you encounter any issues during the 2FA process or need assistance, please reach out to our support team for immediate help.
 * Two factor authentication will be governed by our rules engine, allowing your organization's administrators to enable or disable this feature as needed.
+We understand that different organizations have varying security requirements, and we want to provide you with the flexibility to utilize the 2FA feature accordingly.

 With the implementation of the "Enforce 2FA when IP address or location changes" feature, we prioritize your account's security and protect your valuable lab data from potential threats.